swc-project/swc

 binding_html_node (library)

-Node.js native binding for HTML processing functionality
+Node.js binding for HTML parsing and minification

 swc_cli (app)